dataasciences/dataasciences.github.io/_posts/2024-06-12-Mapreduce-Spark.md

 *Machine learning:*

-As data volumes grow, machine learning approaches become more feasible and increasingly accurate.
+As data volumes grow, Machine learning approaches become more feasible and increasingly accurate.
 Software can be trained to identify and act upon triggers within well-understood data sets before applying the same solutions to new and unknown data.
 Spark’s ability to store data in memory and rapidly run repeated queries makes it a good choice for training machine learning algorithms.
 Running broadly similar queries again and again, at scale, significantly reduces the time required to go through a set of possible solutions in order to find the most efficient algorithms.

 *Interactive analytics:*